-If a doctor, surgeon or healthcare professional causes a medical injury to your child or administers inappropriate treatment, you may be able to make a medical negligence claim for your child.
+If a healthcare professional causes harm to your child through a medical injury or by administering inappropriate treatment, you could make a medical negligence claim on their behalf.

 - Misdiagnosis and delayed diagnosis

-- Birth injury, including Cerebral Palsy and Erb’s Palsy
+- Birth injuries – including Cerebral Palsy and Erb’s Palsy

 - Your child’s pain and suffering

 - Equipment and accommodation needs

 Sometimes the full extent of a child’s injuries won’t show until they’re much older.
 Where fault is admitted for your child’s injuries, we can ask for Interim Payments to pay for their ongoing care and other needs before reaching a final settlement amount.

 Knowing the long-term impact of a child’s injuries will help us make sure the final compensation given is fair and reflects the full impact of medical negligence on your child’s life.

 Boy Awarded £15m After Suffering Brain Damage at Birth